Filipino applicants · United States of America

 Filipino nationals require a visa for any entry into United States of America.
 The H-1B Specialty Occupation is one of the routes available; tourist entry is a separate application.

-How is the H-1B lottery structured?+
+How is the H-1B cap selection structured?+

 Can an H-1B applicant self-petition?+